 - Nephrotic syndrome

 - Peritoneal dialysis and hemodialysis

 - Polycystic kidney disease

 - Renal tubular disorders

 What to Expect

-When you visit the Cleveland Clinic Children’s Pediatric Nephrology Department for the first time, the nephrologist, along with our multidisciplinary team, will assess the status of the child’s general condition and kidney disease.
-After a thorough evaluation, we will provide you with all treatment options including, but not limited to, kidney transplantation.
+When you visit Cleveland Clinic Children’s Pediatric Nephrology Department for the first time, the nephrologist, along with our multidisciplinary team, will assess the status of the child’s general condition and kidney disease.
+After a thorough evaluation, we will provide you with all treatment options including kidney transplantation.
 After the initial evaluation, patients will be scheduled to see the rest of the transplant team to assess their transplant candidacy.